 Lunch box suggestions

-Because we sponsor a lunch program, the State of Connecticut has asked us to recommend a nutritious lunch for your children.
-We want to make Lunch Club a happy, successful experience for your child.
+Because many of our students eat lunch at school, the State of Connecticut has asked us to recommend a nutritious lunch for your children.
+We want to make lunch a happy, successful experience for your child.
 Over the years we have found that there are a few guidelines that help with this process:

 - Please send utensils and napkins with your child’s lunch each day.